introduction-angular2/ng2-book-finder/README.md

 - Optional - Make sure you have docker setup on your local machine to run the application SPA as docker container.
 Refer [installation on windows](https://docs.docker.com/engine/installation/windows/) and  [installation on Mac OS X](https://docs.docker.com/engine/installation/mac/)

 ## Dependencies
-RA locale blocks have dependencies on:
+Book Finder SPA have dependencies on:

 1. [angular2 2.0.0-beta.0](https://angular.io/)
 2. [bootstrap ~3.2.0](http://getbootstrap.com/)